 We currently intend to retain our future earnings, if any, to finance the operation and growth of our business and do not expect to pay any cash dividends in the foreseeable future.
-As a result, the success of an investment in our common stock (including the shares of common stock issuable upon conversion of the Series A Preferred Stock) will depend upon any future appreciation in its value.
-There is no guarantee that shares of our common stock (including the shares of common stock issuable upon conversion of the Series A Preferred Stock) will appreciate in value or that the price at which our stockholders have purchased their shares will be able to be maintained.
+As a result, the success of an investment in shares of our common stock will depend upon any future appreciation in its value.
+There is no guarantee that shares of our common stock will appreciate in value or that the price at which our stockholders have purchased their shares will be able to be maintained